Turkish Airlines was promoting the Turkish Food Festival happening in Mumbai.

 Kuzu Pirzola (Lamb Chop):

-They were prepare in the combination of very fine Mediterranean spices.
-The lamb was quiet well cook and serve hot.
-Taste came quiet close to the juiciness and butterness of lamb and the aroma was delightful.
+They were prepared in the combination of very fine Mediterranean spices.
+The lamb was quite well cooked and serve hot.
+Taste came quite close to the juiciness and bitterness of lamb and the aroma was delightful.

 Izgara Balik (Bakes Fish):

-The fish was well bake in slow flames, tender and soft as it melts in the mouth.
-It’s garnish with fried onions and lemon base mix.
+The fish well baked in slow flames, tender and soft as it melts in the mouth.
+It’s garnished with fried onions and lemon base mix.
 Which adds a sweet aroma and taste to the palate.

 Tavuk Kanat (Chicken Wings):

-Very well cooked, soft-juicy and tender.
-Made using cherry tomatoes as whole.
-Adding the zing flavour, the aroma in simply enticing.
+Very well cooked, soft-juicy, and tender.
+Made using cherry tomatoes as a whole.
+Adding the zing flavor, the aroma is simply enticing.

-Then there were some Indian dishes which that were prepare really well.
-Some of this dishes were as: Lagan Ke Dum Aloo, Kakarakaya Vepudu, Chole Paneer, Hyderabadi Bhagar Salan, Dum Ka Murg, etc.
+Then there were some Indian dishes which were prepared really well.
+Some of these dishes were as: Lagan Ke Dum Aloo, Kakarakaya Vepudu, Chole Paneer, Hyderabadi Bhagar Salan, Dum Ka Murg, etc.

-They had a variety for Indian breads at their disposal.
+They had a variety of Indian bread at their disposal.

-All we had to do was ask the steward and it was serve hot right at our table itself.
-Also, there were options in rice like the Biryani, steam rice and the Malaysian rice.
+All we had to do was ask the steward and it was served hot right at our table itself.
+Also, there were options in rice like the Biryani, steam rice, and Malaysian rice.

 It’s a Vietnamese dish prepare with pepper and garlic.
-One should try this when you are looking forward in a change of taste.
+One should try this when you are looking forward to a change of taste.
 It’s a vegetarian dish, but definitely worth a bite.

-There is also Sushi, which is prepare right in-front of you.
+There is also Sushi, which they make right in front of you.

 So for all those who love the taste of raw fish, have a variety to try from.
 I can’t say much as am not a sushi fan myself.